 Roof damage claims provide an expensive form of storm damage that insurers often try to avoid paying based on allegations of the insured’s failure to perform necessary maintenance.
 An insurance company adjuster might go on the roof and claim that damage was caused by pooling water that collected because pine needles collected on the roof.
 The adjuster might also offer a lack of missing tiles on the roof as evidence supporting the conclusion that the water damage was caused by the failure to clear debris (pine needles) from the roof rather than the storm.

 Ultimately, insurance companies maximize profits by denying claims or minimizing payouts.
-This means that you should have someone on your side who has your best interest in mind, such as a public adjuster or insurance claims lawyer.
-However, a public adjuster cannot represent you if you need to file a lawsuit against your insurance company.
+This means that you should have someone on your side who has your best interest in mind, such as an experienced insurance claims lawyer.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].